dayana-stroshine/Minion-Game/README.md

-#Collect the Same Number of Minions as Gru
+Objective: Collect the Same Number of Minions as Gru

 There are four minions.